strikerdlm/OpenMATB/Docs/Manual.md

 3. **Prototype UI wireframes** – Rough out widget layouts for Mission Director, Sense-and-Avoid, and Energy Manager to surface any container limitations early.
 4. **Plan physiological overlays** – If hypoxia/high-G effects are required, align with hardware (e.g., dimming filters, input lag) so scenario designers can flip them via config only.

 This plan keeps documentation centralised, ties new features to existing extension seams, and aligns with published research so the new modules remain defensible for both experimental and training communities.
+Implementation credit: **Dr Diego Malpica, Aerospace Medicine**.